1965 in the Vietnam War: November

-After meeting with General Westmoreland in South Vietnam, Secretary of Defense McNamara recommended in a memorandum to President Johnson that the number of U.S. troops in South Vietnam should be increased to about 400,000 in 1966 and possibly by an additional 200,000 in 1967.
+After meeting with Westmoreland in South Vietnam, McNamara recommended in a memorandum to Johnson that the number of U.S. troops in South Vietnam should be increased to about 400,000 in 1966 and possibly by an additional 200,000 in 1967.
 McNamara estimated that 1,000 Americans per month would die in the war and that "the odds are even" that the U.S. would prevail.
 McNamara recommended a pause in bombing North Vietnam of 3 to 4 weeks duration to try to find a way to end the war before undertaking the military buildup.
-Ambassador Lodge, General Westmoreland, and CINCPAC opposed the bombing halt.
+Lodge, Westmoreland, and CINCPAC opposed the bombing halt.

 December

 In an article in Reader's Digest, former Vice President Nixon opposed negotiations to end the war.
 "There can be no substitute for victory when the objective is the defeat of communist aggression", he said.